 - I. CALL TO ORDER/WELCOME (Committee Chair Doug Case) - II.
 ROLL CALL - III.
 PUBLIC COMMENT: (Fill out and submit comment using webform.
 Please see instructions at the end of this agenda) - IV.
 UPDATES - A. Budget Process - B. Staffing (executive searches for Deputy Executive Director, Supervising Investigator, Policy Analyst and Performance Auditor) - C. Implementation Ordinance & Standard Operating Procedures - 1.
-Status of Amendment to Interim Operating Procedures regarding review of OIS cases - D. Office Space - E. Standing Rules - F. Community Outreach - G. Legal Counsel Contract status of City Council approval - H. Meetings with Mayor and City Councilmembers

-V. UNFINISHED BUSINESS

-- A. Process for filling vacancies for interim Commissioners and options if filling vacancies is not feasible - 1.
-Proposed stand-alone ordinance to fill vacancies on the interim Commission - B. Selection Process for the Executive Director Operating Procedure (see attached) - C. Outline for Standard Operating Procedures for Investigations (on hold until outside legal counsel is on board) - D. Procedure to implement the requirement for the Commission's duty to review and evaluate the Police Department's compliance with federal, state, and local reporting requirements (need list of reporting requirements, then put on hold until performance auditor is hired)
+Status of Amendment to Interim Operating Procedures regarding review of OIS cases - D. Office Space - E. Standing Rules - F. Community Outreach - G. Legal Counsel Contract - H. Meetings with Mayor and City Councilmembers - V. INTRODUCTION OF OUTSIDE COUNSEL Duane Bennett, Esq. - VI.
+UNFINISHED BUSINESS - A. Outline for Standard Operating Procedures for Investigations - B. Eligibility of persons convicted of a violent crime against a government employee or official to serve on the Commission (amendment to the draft implementation ordinance approved by the City Council) - C. Discussion of models of case review by the permanent Commission that entail utilization of Commission staff, and implications for future budget requests - D. Procedure to implement the requirement for the Commission's duty to review and evaluate the Police Department's compliance with federal, state and local reporting requirements (need list of reporting requirements, then put on hold until performance auditor is hired)

-- VI.
+- VII.
 NEW BUSINESS

-- VII.
-AGENDA ITEMS AND SCHEDULING FOR NEXT MEETING

 - VIII.
+AGENDA ITEMS AND SCHEDULING FOR NEXT MEETINGS (Discussion of potentially moving the meeting time back to Noon)

+- IX.
 ADDITIONS TO THE LIST OF ITEMS FOR FUTURE AGENDAS (See below)

-- IX.
-OTHER ITEMS AND/OR CONCERNS
+- X. OTHER ITEMS AND/OR CONCERNS

-- X. ADJOURN
+- XI.
+ADJOURN